 Typical precipitation of the α’ phase leads to a depletion of Cr in the ferrite matrix, reducing the corrosion resistance and toughness of the steel and increasing its hardness.

 It was discovered that when 444 ferritic stainless steel is aged at temperatures between 400-475 ℃, the precipitation of the α’ phase leads to an increase in hardness, but after aging for more than 500 hours at 475 ℃, its toughness drops sharply.

 Figure 11 shows the hardness of 441 ultra-pure ferritic stainless steel and the energy absorbed by fracture after aging.

 Fig. 11 Change of hardness and fracture absorbed energy of 441 ultra pure ferritic stainless steel with time after aging at 400 ℃ and 450 ℃

 (a) Hardness changes with aging time; (b) The energy absorbed by fracture varies with aging time.

-Luo Yi and others found that the tensile strength of 446 ultra pure ferritic stainless steel will be improved to a certain extent when the network structure has not been formed in phase σ after aging treatment;
+Luo Yi and colleagues discovered that the tensile strength of 446 ultra-pure ferritic stainless steel can be improved to some extent when the network structure of phase σ has not formed after aging treatment.

-However, when the precipitation of phase σ forms a network structure, the tensile strength and elongation of the material will decrease significantly, as shown in Fig. 12.
+However, when phase σ precipitation forms a network structure, the tensile strength and elongation of the material decrease significantly, as illustrated in Figure 12.

-In addition, whether or not a network structure is formed, the precipitation of phase σ will cause serious damage to the impact property of the material, resulting in a decline in its impact property, which cannot meet some requirements for steel.
+Moreover, regardless of whether a network structure forms, the precipitation of phase σ causes severe harm to the material’s impact property, leading to a decrease in its impact property and failing to meet certain requirements for steel.